INSPIRE-MIF/caniuse/docs/gml.md

 # Documentation of GML Tests
 This document describes the tests being performed to assess usability of INSPIRE data in GML encoding.
-To better support the works related to the alternative encodings for INSPIRE data and in agreement with the MIG 2017.2 group, test data belongs mostly to AD and EF data themes - is obtained from the the INSPIRE Geoportal or MIG 2017.2 github repository.
+To better support the works related to the alternative encodings for INSPIRE data and in agreement with the MIG 2017.2 group, test data belongs mostly to AD and EF data themes, is obtained from the the INSPIRE Geoportal or from MIG 2017.2 github repository.

 ## GML support